Rose's metal

 Rose's metal, Rose metal or Rose's alloy is a fusible alloy with a low melting point.

 Rose's metal consists of 50% bismuth, 25–28% lead and 22–25% tin.
-Its melting point is between 94 and 98 C. The alloy does not appreciably contract or expand on solidification, this characteristic being a function of its bismuth percentage.
+Its melting point is between 94 and 98 C. The alloy does not appreciably contract or expand on solidification, this characteristic being a function of its bismuth percentage, but does slightly contract on cooling.

 Uses

 Rose's metal has several common uses: